operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 OLM uses this information to install specific Operator versions and resolve dependencies.

 Of particular note are channels:
->[C]hannels allow package authors to write different upgrade paths for different users (e.g. beta vs. stable).
+>Channels allow package authors to write different upgrade paths for different users (e.g. beta vs. stable).

 Channels become important when publishing, but we should still be aware of them beforehand as they're required values in our metadata. `bundle create` writes the